Uzbekistan declares state of emergency in Karakalpakstan over Nukus protests

 However, he also outlined the consequences for protesters.

-”At the same time, strict measures will be taken within the framework of the law against any persons currently trying to violate peace and tranquility and public safety.
-There are enough forces and opportunities in Uzbekistan to ensure the rule "The law is above all, the punishment for a crime is inevitable," he said.
+"At the same time, strict measures will be taken within the framework of the law against any persons currently trying to violate peace and tranquility and public safety.
+There are enough forces and opportunities in Uzbekistan to ensure the rule 'The law is above all, the punishment for a crime is inevitable'," he said.

-Karakalpakstan makes up around a third of Uzbekistan’s territory though it is mainly desert.
+Karakalpakstan makes up around a third of Uzbekistan’s territory, though it is mainly desert.
 To the north lies what is left of the Aral Sea, which started to dry up from the 1960s when Soviet planners diverted the rivers that fed it to irrigate the cotton fields of Central Asia.
 This had devastating implications for human health and the economy in the region that still reverberate today.

 “In a glimpse, the protests are a marginal crisis in a marginal part of Central Asia.
 The region is among Uzbekistan's poorest and least populated.
-Yet, the decision to end Karakalpakstan’s autonomy and its consequences point to how essential the Autonomous Republic is to Uzbekistan — even more so now that the decision seems to be undone.
-Without Karakalpakstan's continued existence as an autonomous entity, Uzbekistan would be transformed into a different state,” wrote academic and contributor to Riddle Russia, Ivan Kłyszcz, on Twitter.
+Yet the decision to end Karakalpakstan’s autonomy and its consequences point to how essential the Autonomous Republic is to Uzbekistan – even more so now that the decision seems to be undone.
+Without Karakalpakstan's continued existence as an autonomous entity, Uzbekistan would be transformed into a different state,” wrote an academic and contributor to Riddle Russia, Ivan Kłyszcz, on Twitter.

 “Namely, it would change the way a third of Uzbekistan's territory is governed.
 Due to the paramount strategic value of Karakalpakstan's location, the implications of such shift would be profound.”

-Unauthorised protests are banned in Uzbekistan, where despite the reforms made following death of long-term leader Islam Karimov in 2016 and his replacement with Mirziyoyev, the political situation remains tightly controlled.
+Unauthorised protests are banned in Uzbekistan, where despite the reforms made following the death of long-term leader Islam Karimov in 2016 and his replacement with Mirziyoyev, the political situation remains tightly controlled.

 Over the past decades, the situation has occasionally erupted, most seriously in 2005, when mass protests broke out in the city of Andijan.
 They were brutally put down, resulting in the deaths of several hundred people.